Why Machine Learning Models Systematically Underestimate Extreme Values II: How to Fix It with LatentNN: Numerical Experiments

 where $\sigma_{y,i}$ is the output uncertainty for sample $i$ and $\sigma_{x,ij}$ is the input uncertainty for sample $i$ and dimension $j$.
 For simplicity, we assume homogeneous noise $\sigma_x$ and $\sigma_y$ across all samples and dimensions, which allows us to visualize results as a function of a single $\mathrm{SNR}_x$.

 As shown in Paper I, for uncorrelated features each dimension attenuates independently, recovering the one-dimensional result.
-We therefore focus on correlated features, which better represent astronomical data like stellar spectra where different pixels respond coherently to changes in stellar parameters.
-We generate $N_{\rm train} = 1000$ training samples where all features derive from a single latent variable: $x_j = a_j z$ where $z \sim {\rm Uniform}(-0.5, 0.5)$ and $a_j$ varies linearly from 0.2 to 0.4 across dimensions.
+We therefore focus on features that are intrinsically correlated in the signal, which better represent astronomical data like stellar spectra where different pixels respond coherently to changes in stellar parameters.
+By ``correlated features'' we mean that the true input values $x_{{\rm true},j}$ are correlated with each other---not that the measurement errors are correlated.
+The measurement errors remain independent across features; it is the underlying signal that exhibits correlation structure.

+To create such correlated features, we generate $N_{\rm train} = 1000$ training samples where all features derive from a single latent variable: $x_j = a_j z$ where $z \sim {\rm Uniform}(-0.5, 0.5)$ and $a_j$ varies linearly from 0.2 to 0.4 across dimensions.
+This construction ensures that the $p$ input features are perfectly correlated (all driven by the same underlying $z$), mimicking how spectral pixels respond coherently to changes in a stellar parameter.
 The true output is $y = \mathbf{x}^\top \mathbf{a}$, centered at zero.
 We fix $\mathrm{SNR}_y = 10$ as in the single-variate experiments.
 We use the same network architecture and training settings as Section~\ref{sec:nn_attenuation}, with the same three-fold data split (1000 train, 200 validation, 200 test) and weight decay grid search strategy.
 We test $p = 3, 10, 30$ dimensions at $\mathrm{SNR}_x$ values from 1 to 10, repeating each experiment 8 times.

 Figure~\ref{fig:multivariate_correlated} shows the results.
 Paper I derived an analytic expression for the attenuation factor in correlated linear regression: $\lambda_y = \lambda_\beta = \sum_j a_j^2 / (1/\mathrm{SNR}_x^2 + \sum_j a_j^2)$.
 The gray curves show this theoretical prediction.
 Just as in the single-variate case, the standard MLP closely follows this linear regression theory curve, confirming that additional model complexity does not mitigate the fundamental attenuation bias.
 With correlated features, attenuation is weaker than the $p=1$ case because independent noise in different dimensions must conspire coherently to displace observations along the signal direction---a coincidence that becomes increasingly unlikely as $p$ grows.
 With increasing $p$, the standard MLP attenuation factor is mitigated compared to smaller $p$, but remains significant at lower SNR.